freeCodeCamp/devdocs/CONTRIBUTING.md

 For general feedback and ideas, please use the [mailing list](https://groups.google.com/d/forum/devdocs).

-## Requesting new docs
+## Requesting new documentations

 Please do not open issues to request new documentations.
-Use the [Trello board](https://trello.com/b/6BmTulfx/devdocs-documentation) where everyone can vote and contributors can get a feel for what's wished for.
+Use the [Trello board](https://trello.com/b/6BmTulfx/devdocs-documentation) where everyone can vote and contributors can get a feel for what is most wished for.

 ## Contributing code and features